Online MS in Digital Forensics Admission Requirements

 Within the online application, you'll be required to prepare an essay.
 The essay is made up of four questions and the topics take into account your personal and professional goals, your ability to persist when challenged and your approach to online learning.
 For each essay question you will be asked to prepare 3-4 paragraphs that demonstrate to the reviewers that you understand the question, are thoughtful in your response and can demonstrate critical thinking and college-level writing ability.

 Official academic transcripts are required for any post-secondary coursework you have completed and all colleges and universities you have previously attended, whether or not a degree was conferred.
 Foreign transcripts must be evaluated by a recognized equivalency service.
 Learn more about our international student requirements here.
 Request that all transcripts be sent directly to Champlain College Online via mail, email or fax.
+For students who are still completing their undergraduate degree, we have a Provisional Admittance policy that may apply to you.

 You will need to submit a copy of your professional resume, which should include both your current and previous employment and work experiences.
 Your resume should be mailed, emailed or faxed to Champlain College Online.